umd-lib/student-applications/README.md

 * Postgres client to be installed (on RedHat, the "postgresql" and "postgresql-devel" packages)
+* The "imagemagick" package (required by the "paperclip" gem)

 The application uses the "dotenv" gem to configure the production environment.
 The gem expects a ".env" file in the root directory to contain the environment